 With the coronavirus lockdown on travel, though, my 2020 list is in shambles and the same can be said for all the other ones too.
 The only place on my list I could get to right now if my life depended on it (besides Mikulov in the Czech Republic) is Minsk -- which strangely still has direct flights to Prague.
-The coronavirus is now sadly spreading throughout Belarus too, so I'm not likely to travel there any time soon.
+Coronavirus is now sadly spreading throughout Belarus too, so I'm not likely to travel there any time soon.

-As the pandemic has brought travel to a screeching halt, there’s been a lot of talk within the industry of using this pause constructively to re-imagine travel in order to make it less of a commodity and more sustainable and responsible.
+As the pandemic has brought travel to a halt, there’s been a lot of talk within the industry of using this pause constructively to re-imagine travel in order to make it less of a commodity and more sustainable and responsible.
 Maybe the virus has given us space to reshape and improve how we write about it as well.
 We could start, perhaps, by scaling back on these annual lists.

 As fun as those lists are to read and to drool over, it's hard not to get the feeling that somewhere along the line they went off the rails.
-At some point, they got hijacked by the various marketing departments and transformed into franchises in their own right.
+At some point, they got hijacked by the marketing departments and transformed into franchises in their own right.
 They became vehicles for driving clicks and boosting ad tie-ins with destination marketing organizations and travel companies.
 And, in their own small way, they helped to contribute to that over-touristed, over-Instagrammed world that none of us -- even those who love and champion travel -- want to return to.
 Let me explain.

 What's Wrong With The Lists

-My first objection and maybe the main one is that these annual lists encourage us, at least subconsciously, to think of travel in terms of quantity, and not quality.
+My first objection and maybe the main one is that these lists encourage us, at least subconsciously, to think of travel in terms of quantity, and not quality.
 Fifty-two places here, twenty here, ten more over there.
-I know that’s not the idea (no one expects you take 52 trips in a year), but the stories seem to reinforce the notion that travel is ultimately a numbers game -- and the higher the number, the better.
+I know that’s not the idea (no one expects you take 52 trips in a year), but the stories reinforce the notion that travel is ultimately a numbers game -- and the higher the number, the better.

 There may be a simple fix here.
 Instead of fetishizing numbers, the New York Times and other publishers might instead focus on one place each week (or each month).
-The story could be a deep dive into all aspects of a particular place and help to reinforce the idea that getting to know one place well is much better than knowing 10 places superficially.
+The story could be a deep dive into all aspects of a particular place and help to reinforce the idea that getting to know one place well is better than knowing 10 places superficially.
 This approach would enable the publications to retain the image of being comprehensive, while allowing for a more satisfying treatment of each place.